Be-POPIA-Compliant/be-popia-compliant/readme.txt

 *   For PRO Be POPIA Plugin users:
     *  To display all the above details in the users table.
 (This is all managed automatically by the PRO Be POPIA Compliant Plugin)
+    *  Programatically handle Data Requests and send data to authenticated users (with no action by you).
+    *  Programatically handle Data Deletions and redact all personal info for that authenticated user in your database (with no action by you).

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _